xiaoli-dong/bioinfo_notebook/linux_and_nanopore.md

 sudo apt-get update
 sudo apt-get -y install cuda
 ```
-You should then **reboot your PC** for everything to take full effect.
+You should then **reboot your PC for cuda to take full effect**.
 Once rebooted, you should confirm that it is working by writing:
 ```
 nvidia-smi
 nvcc --version